Greenford & District Scout District Privacy Notice

 How long we keep your personal information for

-We will retain your personal information, throughout the time you are a member of the district.
+We will retain your personal information, for the time you, and / or your child, is / are a member of the District.

-We will retain your full personal information for a period of one year after you have left the district, and in a much more limited form (just name, badge and attendance records) for a period of up to 3 years or the age 21 (whichever is the longer) to fulfil our legal obligations for insurance and legal claims.
+We will retain your full personal information for one year after you have left the District, and in a much more limited form (just name, badge and attendance records) for a period of up to 3 years or the age 21 (whichever is the longer) to fulfil our legal obligations for insurance and legal claims.

 Automated decision making